ibuttimer/full-stack-trivia/backend/README.md

 $ export PYTHONPATH=/path/to/project          > set PYTHONPATH=/path/to/project
 $ python -m load_initial_data                 > python -m load_initial_data
 ```
+> **Note:** On Windows, use the short names generated for folders with names which include spaces.
 ##### Run the application
 Run the following commands:
 ```bash